Grey's Anatomy season 2

-The season kept its original airtime from the previous season, taking over Boston Legal time slot at 10:00 pm on Sundays, while airing as a lead-out to the already-successful ABC series, Desperate Housewives.
-It contained 27 episodes, out of which 4 were originally produced for the first season.
-In addition to the regular episodes, 2 clip shows recapped previous events of the show, both narrated by Steven W. Bailey in his recently introduced role as Joe the Bartender.
-"Straight to Heart" aired 1 week before the winter-holiday hiatus ended, recapping the most memorable events of the first season and the first-half of the second.
-"Under Pressure" aired before the twenty-third episode.
-The season finale was conceived as a 3-part story-arc, the first of this kind in the series, and was scheduled to air on 2 consecutive nights.

 The show ended its second season with 21.07 million total viewers and a 6.9 ratings share in the 18–49 demographic.
 The season opened to high critical acclaim, as most agreed on a significant improvement in storylines.
 The season saw numerous cast and crew members receive awards and nominations at ceremonies like the 58th Primetime Emmy Awards and the 64th Golden Globe Awards.
 Katherine Heigl and Chandra Wilson were the cast members with the most nominations for their portrayals of Izzie Stevens and Miranda Bailey, respectively.
 The series was chosen in the top 10 for several 2006 "best of television" lists, including USA Today, San Jose Mercury News, TV Guide, and Orlando Sentinel.
+The website Screen Rant ranked the season at number one on their 2023 ranking of the 19 Grey's Anatomy seasons that had aired at the time.
+Containing 27 episodes, out of which four were originally produced for the first season, it is the longest season to date.